Metabilia-io/igi_sdk_android/README.md

 For SDK-level bugs / feature requests, file an issue on `Metabilia-io/igi_sdk_android`.
 For credentials, environment access, or API-key provisioning, contact Metabilia ops directly.

----

-> **Security note (publishers only):** consumers don't need any
-> credentials — Maven Central downloads are anonymous.
-Publishing
-> the SDK to Maven Central does require Sonatype Central Portal
-> tokens + a GPG signing keypair; both belong in
-> `~/.gradle/gradle.properties` (gitignored), never in any file
-> committed to the repo.
-During the GitHub-Packages era (pre-Phase D),
-> two leaked GitHub PATs were rotated during the Android distribution
-> prep (2026-05-02 — one in the legacy SDK module's `build.gradle`,
-> one in `IGISampleApp_android/build.gradle`); both files use the
-> env-var pattern now and the PATs themselves are obsolete since the
-> repo coordinate moved to `mavenCentral()` in Phase D.